 I finished high school in 1965, attended college for two years and in 1967, enlisted in the United States Army.
 I volunteered for and successfully completed the qualification course for Army Special Forces.
-I became an Army Special Forces Soldier in October, 1968, serving firstly in the 6th Special Forces Group (Abn) at Fort Bragg, NC on a special weapons and munitions team, and then in the 5th Special Forces Group (Abn) in the Republic of Viet Nam in nineteen-sixty-nine and nineteen-seventy.
+I became an Army Special Forces Soldier in October,1968, serving firstly in the 6th Special Forces Group (Abn) at Fort Bragg, NC on a special weapons and munitions team, and then in the 5th Special Forces Group (Abn) in the Republic of Viet Nam in nineteen-sixty-nine and nineteen-seventy.

 I was the Medical Specialist and then the Medical Supervisor of an A-Team on the Cambodian border, eighty-five miles north of Saigon.
-There were twelve American SF team members, two SF B-57, Project Gamma personnel, twelve South Vietnamese LLDB special forces team members, and several hundred Montagnard, Cambodian and Vietnamese Civilian Irregular Defense Group mercenaries and their dependents there.
+There were twelve American SF team members, two SF B-57, Project Gamma personnel, twelve South Vietnamese LLDB special forces team members, and several hundred Montagnard, Cambodian and Vietnamese Civilian Irregular Defense Group mercenaries there.
 Our mission was to interdict and suppress infiltration of men and supplies from Cambodia into South Viet Nam.
 We were under intense pressure from the North Vietnamese Army almost the whole time I was there.
 We kicked butt, too.

 Bu Dop Special Forces Camp, November, 1969.